rand3289/OutNet/readme.md

 ## TODO
 * Ipmplement/fix all TODO in source code
 * Figure out the best way to run outnet as a system service (OS dependent).
 Write wrappers and leave console apps as is?
-* Write OutNetMsg as a browser accessible local service or using QT UI framework?

 * How to associate metadata with file hashes in OutNetX?
 Metadata can be subject or related hashes.